-My name is Mary Jane, and I write Home for the Harvest.
+My name is MJ, and I write most of the articles Home for the Harvest.
 I have lots of help around the garden from my husband, who also takes many of the photos on this site.
 Also helping me along the way are my wonderful friends, mentors, and teachers.

 This website serves to share about living a healthier life through organic gardening, choosing clean plant-based products, making nourishing food, and connecting with nature on a daily basis.
 Come along as I create a healthy and productive home on our little lot of land.

 My garden has been a key part of building a healthy home ever since my first countertop garden in my little northern condo.
-I haven’t yet been able to find food or flowers that are fresher or healthier anywhere else.
-Having moved south, my garden has expanded since that first little jars of sprouts up north.
+Having moved south, my garden has expanded!
 My husband and I now live in a heritage home with lots of room in the yard for both edible plants and beautiful flowers.

 Why I Garden